 I also like the contrast of the darker frames in the picture above.
 Using this as an example, white frames would just clash with the colour of the walls of the property.

-Do you like coloured window frames?
-Have you used coloured windows in your property?
+Do you like coloured windows?
+Have you used coloured windows on your property?
 What colour/finish do you like?
-Please leave a comment as I would love to read your thoughts.

 Thanks for stopping by,